katalon-labs/katalon-chrome-recorder/Readme.md

 🛠️ [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are required for the scripts.
 Make sure it's installed on your machine.

-⬇️ **Install** the dependencies for the nightwatch chrome recorder tool
+⬇️ **Install** the dependencies for the katalon chrome recorder tool

 ```bash
 npm install